Anti-Angiogenic Treatment

 Research focus

-The main research goal is to identify predictive biomarkers in clinical cohorts.
-The group studies population-based patient series and clinical trials.
+The main research goal is to identify predictive biomarkers in clinical materials.
+The group studies populationbased patient cohorts and clinical trial series.

 Subprojects

-• Clinical trial: A phase Ib/II randomized open label study of BGB324 in combination with pembrolizumab or dabrafenib/trametinib compared to pembrolizumab or dabrafenib/trametinib alone, in patients with melanoma.
+1. Clinical trial: A phase Ib/II randomized open label study of BGB324 in combination with pembrolizumab or dabrafenib/trametinib compared to pembrolizumab or dabrafenib/ trametinib alone, in patients with melanoma.

-• Clinical trial: A national, multicenter, interventional study of ipilimumab in patients with unresectable or metastatic melanoma (IPI4).
-The goal is to identify predictive markers.
+2. Clinical trial: A national, multicenter, interventional study of ipilimumab in patients with unresectable or metastatic melanoma (IPI4); the goal is to identify predictive markers.

-• Clinical trial: Efficacy of bevacizumab monotherapy in treatment of metastatic melanoma and predictive value of angiogenic markers.
-Currently, stress response related biomarkers are in focus.
+3. Clinical trial: Efficacy of bevacizumab monotherapy in treatment of metastatic melanoma and predictive value of angiogenic markers; currently, stress response related biomarkers are in focus.

-• Research project: Importance of physical trauma on time to recurrence after primary treatment of breast cancer.
-The project is based on the hypothesis that dormant micro-metastases can initiate tumor growth following a systemic burst of growth factors after surgery or trauma.
+4. Research project: Importance of physical trauma on time to recurrence after primary treatment of breast cancer; the project is based on the hypothesis that dormant micrometastases can initiate tumor growth following a systemic burst of growth factors after surgery or trauma.

-1: 70 patients have received treatment in the trial as of January 2022.
-Five regional centers include patients.
-After the outbreak of the COVID-19 pandemic, enrollment was significantly slowed down, but is now picking up again.
-The project still needs to recruit 16 more patients before the group can start reporting on safety and efficacy as well as starting to analyze candidate predictive biomarkers for response to anti-AXL targeted therapy.
+1. The trial enrolled the last patient in June 2022, and further enrollment is stopped.
+Five regional centers included patients.
+After the outbreak of the COVID-19 pandemic, enrollment was significantly slowed down but was picked up again.
+The group is in the process of reporting on safety and efficacy as well as starting to analyze candidate predictive biomarkers for response to anti-AXL targeted therapy.

-2: The IPI-4 prospective trial represents the longest reported follow-up of a realworld melanoma population treated with ipilimumab and was recently published for clinical data.
-Results indicate safety and efficacy comparable to phase III trials and suggest that the use of ipilimumab can be based on current cost-benefit estimates.
-The group has now collected tissue samples from primary tumors and pre-treatment metastatic biopsies and has started preparing the material for predictive marker studies.
+2. The IPI-4 prospective trial represents the longest reported follow-up of a real-world melanoma population treated with ipilimumab and was recently published.
+Results indicate that safety and efficacy are comparable to randomized phase III trials and suggest that the use of ipilimumab can be based on current cost-benefit estimates.
+The group has collected tissue samples from primary tumors and pre-treatment metastatic biopsies and started to analyze the material for predictive markers.

-4: The group has demonstrated an augmented stimulating effect on relapse dynamics in patients experiencing complications in the perioperative period as well as in obese patients.
+4. The group has demonstrated an augmented stimulating effect on relapse dynamics in patients experiencing complications in the perioperative period as well as in obese patients.
+The report is currently under preparation.

 Future plans